sunilkalikayi/react-projects/README.md

-# React + TypeScript + Vite
+# Kalikayi Projects

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides all my learnings

 Currently, two official plugins are available: